enriquepablo/terms/INSTALL.rst

   >>>

-In the configuration file you can put as many sections as you like, one for each knowledge store.
+In the configuration file you can put as many sections (e.g., ``[mykb]``) as you like, one for each knowledge store.

-Installing Terms installs everything needed for the postgresql backend of sqlalchemy (except postgresql itself), so out of the box you can provide postgresql URLs in the config file.
+To use PostgreSQL, you need the psycopg2 package, that you can get with easy_install.
+Of course, you need PostgreSQL and its header files for that.

-The specified database must exist if you use postgresql, and the terms user (specified in the URL) must be able to create and drop tables and indexes.
+The specified database must exist if you use postgresql, and the terms user (specified in the config file in the dbms URL) must be able to create and drop tables and indexes.

+    [testkb]
+    dbms = postgresql://terms:terms@localhost
+    dbname = testkb
+    time = none

 So, for example, once you are set, open the REPL::

-    eperez@calandria$ initterms testing
+    eperez@calandria$ initterms mykb
-    eperez@calandria$ terms testing
+    eperez@calandria$ terms mykb
     >>> a person is a thing.
     >>> loves is exists, subj a person, who a person.
     >>> john is a person.